gear-foundation/vara-wiki/docs/examples/Gaming/Battleship/battleship.md

 Another feature of this example is an option that allos anyone to interact with the dApp without needing to sign in (**signless transactions**).
 The dApp transaction operates as usual with one difference — a voucher is issued not directly to a user, but to a temporarily created account (sub-account) to which the user grants temporary rights to sign transactions on their behalf in this application.

 These features allow users to interact with the game for a certain period without the need to individually sign each transaction.
 By eliminating the repetitive signing process, this approach streamlines interactions and significantly improves the overall UX efficiency.
+For more details about how to use Gasless and Signless features in your dApps, visit [**EZ-Transactions package**](/docs/api/tooling/gasless-txs.md) article.

 The source code is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/battleship ).
 This article describes the program interface, data structure, basic functions and explains their purpose.
 It can be used as is or modified to suit your own scenarios.